Accelegator/accelegator/README.md

 ### Search Queries and Field

 Accelegator in an interactive information program.
 Once the general information has been compiled, users may search for more specified information on advisees including groups of similar advisees, skills, and more.

+Accelegator is able to search through the data by a specific question, person and also to return all the data contained within the form for textual analysis.

+To search:
+`` gensim <target> <field> ``

+Where target = `person` or `question` and field = `<email>@allegheny.edu` or `question number`.

+In order to run, at minimum, ``<target>`` needs to be declared.

 ### Commands